 Sharing valuable information for free is the very essence of content marketing.
 Your audience will benefit from the information and will perceive you and your company as experts in a particular field.
 In the end, your expertise will be the reason why people will buy your products or services.

 At Yoast, content marketing is one of the main things we do.
 We share our knowledge.
 We write about SEO on our blog and share this on Social Media and in our newsletter.
-And although it might feel contradictory, giving away our knowledge has a very positive effect on the sales of our eBooks and courses.
-Our audience perceives us as experts (probably through all the blog post we write) and are willing to pay money to get more of that knowledge.
+And although it might feel contradictory, giving away our knowledge has a very positive effect on the sales of our online SEO courses.
+Our audience perceives us as experts (probably through all the blog post we write) and is willing to pay money to get more of that knowledge.

 Why is content marketing important for SEO?

 Writing content is a key aspect of Search Engine Optimization.
 Google reads your text, indexes the text and ranks it.
 If you do your content marketing correctly, you will write a lot of copy related to the terms your audience is searching for.
 Your website will pop up more and more often, as you write more blog posts.
 Overall, your rankings will go up, when you start doing content marketing.
 And, all of these new visitors are potential buyers.
 So, in addition to increasing the traffic, content marketing could increase your sales as well.